Twitter engagement pods are voice-corrosive: the case against, beyond the algorithmic risk

 5. Quietly-broken relationships.
 Genuine engagement from people in the pod becomes indistinguishable from contractual engagement.
 The relationships that started authentic get transactionalized, which damages the relationship even when both parties technically liked the post.

-The 'but my friends actually like my posts' defense
+The engagement pod defense ('but my friends actually like my posts')

 Every pod argues this.
 The pod members do like each other's posts.
 They wouldn't be in the pod if they hated each other's writing.
 The defense is that pods are just 'organized friendship,' not artificial engagement.